latree/leetcode/Template/system_design.md

 6. Talk about design bottleneck and how to improve it. easy way is scaling up
 7. The mock interview does not focus too much on data sharding.

+## data partioning methods

+1. vertical based partitioning always has pros and cons, the reason is different based on the use case scale issue, if there is some special case happend, e.g. some influencer is popular table joing can be an issue
+2. range-based partitioning
+    always have in-balanced partitioning
+    if range based on alphabet, a's data is large, b's data is small
+3. hash-based partitioning
+    may leads to overload partition if the hash_map is not enough.
+There is high cost on rehashing consistant hashing solve the problem.